aminnairi/saint-bernard/README.md

 ## Features

 - Close to the metal, configurable yet high-level enough to help you do more with less
-- Tested up to cover 100% of the source-code published
+- Tested to cover 100% of the source-code published
 - Zero-dependencies
 - Lightweight
 - Written in TypeScript from the ground up